Renewable energy is energy that is not depleted when used, such as solar, wind, wave, biomass, hydro, geothermal and tidal.

 Rooftop PV systems

-Along with the solar power system, a wind energy system consisting of three 15kW wind turbines is installed at Alpurrurulam operating overnight to supplement the high penetration solar power station which operates during the day.
-The combination of daytime solar and night time wind maximizes the use of renewable energy at Alpurrurulam.
+Along with the solar power system, a wind energy system consisting of three 15kW wind turbines is installed at Alpurrurulam, operating overnight to supplement the high penetration solar power station that operates during the day.
+The combination of daytime solar and night time wind maximises the use of renewable energy at Alpurrurulam.

 Methane gas is constantly being generated in landfill sites such as the Shoal Bay site in Darwin.
 A 1MW generator which generates electricity from this energy source has been installed by LMS Pty Ltd at Shoal Bay and has been connected to the grid since August 2005.
 The generator currently produces about 9,000MWh of renewable energy per annum and saves about 5,500 tonnes of greenhouse gases.

 Methane gas is 20 times more harmful as greenhouse gas than carbon dioxide.
 By capturing the gas and converting it to electricity the LMS generator is preventing methane from entering our environment.